-&lt;sup>64 Post-quantum cryptography standardization - https://csrc.nist.gov/Projects/post-quantum-cryptography/round-3-submissions to be arbitrary strings of some length, called identities.
+- to be arbitrary strings of some length, called identities.
 These strings are associated with a user and reflect some aspect of her identity, e.g., her email address.
 The corresponding secret key is then computed by a trusted entity taking as input the user's identity and, possibly, some other secret information, and is sent to the user through some secure channel.
-Identity-based public key signature schemes offer considerable flexibility in key generation and management.

-Attribute-based signatures generalise identity-based signatures in that, instead of having the users' identities as credentials, they use properties, or attributes, of the users as the latter's' credentials (in the attribute-based setting, the identity is one more attribute of the user).
-Attribute-based signatures were introduced by Shanqing and Yingpei in 2008.
+Identity-based public key signature schemes offer considerable flexibility in key generation and management. - Attribute-based signatures generalise identity-based signatures in that, instead of having the users' identities as credentials, they use properties, or attributes, of the users as the latter's' credentials (in the attribute-based setting, the identity is one more attribute of the user).
+Attribute-based signatures were introduced by Shanqing and Yingpei in 200871.
 In attribute-based signatures (and encryption) schemes, the users receive private key shares associated with their credentials, such as their name, age, country of residence, having or not a driving licence, place of work, etc. Digital signatures are produced with respect to some function of the users' credentials, typically called a policy.